mitotic/slidoc/README.md

 ## Slideshow mode

-Slidoc features a built-in "slideshow" mode, allowing you to switch seamlessly between scrolling view and slide view for any slide.
+Slidoc features a built-in "slideshow" mode, allowing you to switch seamlessly between scroll view and slide view anywhere in the document.
 Slide view is enabled by clicking on the square (<span>&#9635;</span>) icon on the bottom left.
+The Escape key may also be used to enter/exit slide mode.
 Pressing `?` during a slideshow displays a list of keyboard shortcuts.

-Unlike a true slideshow, vertical scrolling is permitted, allowing essentially unlimited supporting material in each slide.
+Unlike a true slideshow, vertical scrolling is permitted in each slide, allowing essentially unlimited supporting material such as Notes.

 ---